MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/pushpins/dynamically-create-svg-pushpin-example.md

 # Dynamically create SVG Pushpin Example

 This code sample shows how to dynamically create SVG circles for pushpins icons.
-This is useful when you want to customize a pushpin icon apparence, such as color and size, based on some data metric.
-The following code has a function called createCirclePushpin which takes in the location of the pushpin, a radius for the circle icon, a fill and strok color, and a stroke width value.
+This is useful when you want to customize a pushpin icon appearance, such as color and size, based on some data metric.
+The following code has a function called createCirclePushpin which takes in the location of the pushpin, a radius for the circle icon, a fill and stroke color, and a stroke width value.
 This function then uses this information to create an SVG string for the pushpin and sets the anchor of the pushpin to the center of the circle.

 ```html
 <!DOCTYPE html>